 The trader used an inferior and cheaper product to paint my living room even though I decided to go ahead with the work because they told me they would use a specific top quality product.
 They said it's just the same but I don't agree.
 What can I do?

-If you agreed the go ahead with the work based on what the trader told you about the type of paint they would use, this forms part of the contract between you.
-As the trader did not use the correct paint, they are in breach of contract and you are entitled to a remedy - you can ask the trader to re-paint the room using the correct paint at no additional cost to you.
+If you agreed to go ahead with the work based on what the trader told you about the type of paint they would use, this forms part of the contract between you.
+As the trader did not use the correct paint, they are in breach of contract and you are entitled to a remedy; you can ask the trader to re-paint the room using the correct paint at no additional cost to you.